javieravelar591/javieravelar591/README.md

 I am a recent computer science graduate from the University of Minnesota.
 I'm passionate about all things coding, Artificial Intelligence, video games, and cats 🐈.

 ## 🔭 I’m currently working on ...
-- Learning Spring Boot to build a new web app
+- Building a League of Legends Stats web app using Spring Boot
 - Reading everything AI related

 ## 🔗 Some of my links